hydrogen-dev/SDK/molecule/ruby/docs/MoleculeApi.md

   size: 25, # Integer | The number or records to be included per page.
 The default is 25.
 There is no max value.
   order_by: 'update_date', # String | The field in the response body to order the list by.
 Default is update_date.
   ascending: false, # BOOLEAN | If true, order the results in ascending order.
 For an alphabetical result this would be A-Z. If false, order the results in descending order.
 For an alphabetical result this would be Z-A. Default is false which would order by descending.
-  get_latest: true, # BOOLEAN | Retrieves the latest entry
+  get_latest: true # BOOLEAN | Retrieves the latest entry
   symbol: 'symbol_example' # String |
 }